Safe Holiday Adventure

 Upper Mustang Trekking Highlights:

-Upper Mustang trek route
+Upper Mustang trek Route

 The Upper Mustang trek has three main trekking routes: the Classic Route, the Western Route, and the Eastern Route.
 The Classic Route is the most well-known and popular, and it takes you through the heart of the Upper Mustang region, passing through the ancient capital of Lo Manthang and offering views of the stunning Himalayan landscapes.